Communication accommodation theory: Pharmacists

 From November 2015 to April 2016, a study was conducted to observe the communication between pharmacists and patients during medication counseling sessions.
-This was conducted in order to understand what is occurring during these exchanges.
 "Twelve pharmacists engaged four patients each for a total of 48 medication counselling interactions that took place".
 During each session, the pharmacists were recorded by one of the main researchers, another pharmacist with no ties to the other pharmacists.
 In each recording, the main researcher (referred to as BC) specifically searched for five strategies of CAT: approximation, interpretability, discourse management, emotional expression and interpersonal control.